Let’s face it.

 Originality is hard to come by these days.
 Sometimes it seems like all the good ideas have already been taken and written.
 And this just isn’t some modern day problem either.
 Even authors in the times of yesteryear faced this dilemma.

 Surprisingly enough, it’s much easier than you think it would be.
-All you need is a push in the right direction.
+Whether it’s writing a children’s book or a cozy mystery novel, sometimes all you need is a push in the right direction.
 Let’s take a look at some ways you can combat this situation and emerge victorious.

 Improve on an existing story.